-Volume 3 Appendix I Indicative infrastructure layout and cross-section drawings provides more detailed plans of laydown areas.
+Volume 4 Attachment D Revised concept infrastructure plans provides more detailed plans of laydown areas.

 2.18.2 Construction materials

 Materials such as foundation reinforcing steel, transmission tower steelwork, drums of conductor and all equipment and materials will be delivered by truck and stored in laydown/delivery areas.